 Once the attention of potential clients has been established, they will seek to consume more of your content, passing from the awareness phase through the consideration stage and, it is hoped, to the final buyer stage.

 While you build up content, good SEO work will help ensure it builds up its ranking through a range of aspects:

-- Strong short-tail and long-tail keywords that are commonly searched for
+- Strong short-tail and long-tail keywords that will show up in organic search

 - Authoritative content